Description

 - Divisible code — Binary self-dual codes are singly-even, and binary self-orthogonal codes that are not doubly even are singly-even [17; Def.
 4.1.6].
 The minimum distance of doubly even binary self-dual codes asymptotically satisfies \(d\leq0.1664n+o(n)\) [18].

-- Unimodular lattice code — Unimodular lattices are lattice analogues of self-dual codes.
+- Unimodular lattice — Unimodular lattices are lattice analogues of self-dual codes.
 There are several parallels between (doubly even) self-dual binary codes and (even) unimodular lattices [2,9].

-- Niemeier lattice code — Niemeier lattice codes can be constructed from ternary self-dual codes of length 24 [19].
+- Niemeier lattice — Niemeier lattice codes can be constructed from ternary self-dual codes of length 24 [19].

 - Combinatorial design — Self-dual extremal codes yield combinatorial \(\leq 5\)-designs using the Assmus-Mattson theorem [4] (see [20; Sec.
 5.4]).
 See [21; Table 1.61, pg.
 683] for a table of combinatorial designs obtained from self-dual codes.